sdlee94/Minesweeper-AI-Reinforcement-Learning/README.md

 </p>

 Put simply, the updated Q-value is the immediate reward (r) plus the highest possible Q-value of the next state, multiplied by a **Discount Factor ( γ )** (More on this in a bit).
-You can also think of this as the target variable and notice that this is basically a regression problem.
+As you maybe realized, this is basically a regression problem with the above being the target variable!

-The **Discount Factor** ranges from 0 to 1 and indicates how much weight is given to future rewards: a value closer to 1 places more weight to future rewards while a value closer to 0 places less weight (more discount).
-In other words, **Discount Factor** is a hyperparameter that controls how much your agent pursues immediate rewards vs. future rewards.
+The **Discount Factor** is a hyperparameter that ranges from 0 to 1 and indicates how much weight is given to future rewards: a value closer to 1 places more weight to future rewards while a value closer to 0 places less weight (more discount).
 Say a game has the option to fight Wario with a prize of 10,829 coins (a very high reward) for beating him.
 However, fighting Wario requires you to take damage (which gives negative reward).
 With **γ** set close to 0, your agent may learn to avoid fighting Wario altogether, as the reward for beating him is heavily discounted and thus not worth the damage it would take to fight him.
 With **γ** close to 1, your agent may opt to fight Wario since it values the reward for beating him very highly despite the damage required to do so.

 > Sidenote: In Minesweeper, the discount factor is not so important since every action that does not reveal a mine, be it sooner or later, has equal value in progressing towards the end goal: solving the board.
 In fact, [Hansen and others (2017)](https://github.com/jakejhansen/minesweeper_solver/blob/master/article.pdf) showed that γ=0 resulted in higher win-rates than with γ=0.99 for their Q-learning Minesweeper implementation.

 But wait!
 If an agent starts with no experience, and is always choosing the action that returns the highest reward, it would never learn to beat Wario in the first place, right?
 Right!
 Since the agent begins without the experience of beating Wario, it does not know about the juicy 10,829 coins and will thus learn to avoid the negative reward taken from fighting him (This behaviour can be described as acting greedily).
 For an agent to find new valuable policies, it needs to explore new actions.
 This is where the hyperparameter, epsilon ( **ε** ) comes in.

 **ε** is the probability of exploring (acting randomly) vs. exploiting (acting based on maximum Q).
 If **ε** is 0.9, your agent will act randomly 90% of the time and exploit prior knowledge (use maximum Q) 10% of the time.
 Typically, **ε** is set to be high (>=0.9) at the start and decayed to a lower value as training progresses.
 This allows your agent to sufficiently explore and generate experience before gradually transitioning to a policy based on exploitation.
 The following is python code implementing **Epsilon-Greedy**: choosing an action based on current Q-value estimates with probability 1-epsilon, and random otherwise.

 ```python
 epsilon = 0.9